mkousta/slinky/README.md

 3. Launch the app!

+## Usage

-(First launch will prompt you to add a Slack token in your options for authentication.
-You can find a token [here](https://api.slack.com/web))
+* First launch will prompt you to add a Slack token in your options for authentication.
+You can find a token [here](https://api.slack.com/web#authentication)).
+* Then you can share stuff by opening the extention popup or using the extention menu with a right click (this requires having set a default channel in your options).